Becker Muscular Dystrophy (BMD)

-In 1986, MDA-supported researchers identified the gene that, when flawed, or mutated, causes both Becker and Duchenne muscular dystrophies.
-In 1987, the protein associated with this gene was identified and named dystrophin.
+In 1986, MDA-supported researchers identified the gene that, when flawed, or mutated, causes both Becker and Duchenne muscular dystrophies (BMD and DMD, respectively).
+In most patients diagnosed with BMD (65% to 70% of cases), one or more exons (segments of DNA) are deleted.1 However, partial gene duplication has been reported in 5% to 10% of cases.1,2 In 1987, the protein associated with this gene was identified and named dystrophin.

 Genes contain codes, or recipes, for proteins, which are important biological components in all forms of life.
-BMD occurs when a particular gene on the X chromosome fails to make sufficient levels of the protein dystrophin.
-Dystrophin plays a role in keeping muscle cells intact; lack of dystrophin causes cells to be fragile and easily damaged.
+BMD occurs when the dystrophin (DMD) gene on the X chromosome is altered, thus failing to make sufficient levels of functional dystrophin.
+Furthermore, dystrophin produced by muscle cells of patients with BMD is structurally abnormal, which leads to abnormal functioning as well.
+Dystrophin plays a role in keeping muscle cells intact; lack of dystrophin causes muscle cells to be fragile and easily damaged.

-In BMD, dystrophin is produced, but it's a shortened form and is only partially functional.
-Because of the partially functional dystrophin, muscles don't degenerate as badly or as quickly in BMD as they do in DMD, in which virtually no functional dystrophin is made.
+In BMD, dystrophin is produced, but its shortened form is only partially functional.
+Because of the partially functional dystrophin, muscles don't degenerate as badly or quickly as they do in patients diagnosed with DMD, who don’t produce functional dystrophin at all.

 BMD can run in a family, even if only one person in the biological family has it.
 This is because of the different ways in which genetic diseases are inherited.